PhilippeLeopoldie/bookLibraryBackend/README.md

 # bookLibraryBackend

-This is the backend of bookLibraryProject: https://github.com/PhilippeLeopoldie/BooksLibraryProject
+This is the backend of bookLibraryProject (https://github.com/PhilippeLeopoldie/BooksLibraryProject)

 This backend is deployed on heroku platform using postgres as database on a Vercel platform